 We will also explore why Sourcetable is a better alternative to using Google Sheets.
 Sourcetable makes it easy to become an advanced spreadsheet user faster as an AI-first spreadsheet.
 It makes it simple to answer questions about your spreadsheets, build formulas and queries, and automate any spreadsheet task.

 The TRANSPOSE function in Google Sheets allows you to easily switch rows and columns.
 This function is particularly useful for converting rows into columns or columns into rows while maintaining a live link to the original data source.
-To use this function, simply select the cell where you want the transposed data to appear and enter the formula =TRANSPOSE(array), where array is the range of cells you want to transpose.
+To use this function, simply select the cell where you want the transposed data to appear and enter the formula =TRANSPOSE(array)

 The TRANSPOSE function works only with rectangular data ranges and ensures that the value in the nth row and mth column becomes the value in the mth row and nth column.
 This function is ideal for changing a landscape table into a portrait table or vice versa.